khromov/wp-instacron/README.md

 ### Running CRON jobs

-To actually run the CRON you need to schedule a task that grabs the special InstaCRON URL as often as you'd like, which then immediately runs the code you provided.
+To actually run the CRON you need to schedule a job that grabs the special InstaCRON URL as often as you'd like, which then immediately runs the code you provided.
 Use the custom_cron GET variable and set it to the $slug you provided in add_job()

 #### Example URL